-Banyan Global is the prime contractor to the United States Agency for International Development (USAID)/Georgia to manage the longitudinal impact evaluation of the New Economic Opportunities (NEO) project.
-NEO aims to increase rural incomes, reduce poverty levels, improve food security, and address critical, small-scale household and agricultural water constraints in targeted communities.
-NEO also targets internally displaced persons (IDP) to sustainably maintain their households and assist communities distressed by natural or other disasters.
-Banyan Global is leading an evaluation of NEO in consortium with Counterpart International and the United Nations Association of Georgia.
-During the next three years, the evaluation team will measure NEO’s effectiveness and provide project implementers with data to help direct resources to high-impact interventions.
-The team will employ a mixed-methods evaluation, utilizing a combination of quantitative and qualitative techniques to answer questions related to NEO’s community-level impact.
-The NEO evaluation will generate important knowledge about economic-growth programming: what has worked, what has not worked, and why.
+Banyan Global was the prime contractor to the United States Agency for International Development (USAID)/Georgia to manage the longitudinal impact evaluation of the New Economic Opportunities (NEO) project.
+NEO aimed to increase rural incomes, reduce poverty levels, improve food security, and address critical, small-scale household and agricultural water constraints in targeted communities.
+NEO also targeted internally displaced persons (IDPs) to sustainably maintain their households and assist communities distressed by natural or other disasters.
+Banyan Global led an evaluation of NEO in consortium with Counterpart International and the United Nations Association of Georgia.
+The evaluation team measured NEO’s effectiveness and provided project implementers with data to help direct resources to high-impact interventions.
+The team employed a mixed-methods evaluation, utilizing a combination of quantitative and qualitative techniques to answer questions related to NEO’s community-level impact.
+The NEO evaluation generated important knowledge about economic-growth programming: what has worked, what has not worked, and why.
 This learning will inform USAID decision-makers and project designers to refine and improve future interventions.
 The NEO project evaluation is part of a new evaluation trend within USAID to hire third-party experts to assess ongoing projects as a means of identifying elements of project effectiveness and guiding future resource allocations.